apisarenco/apisarenco.github.io/content/posts/data-schema-for-the-win.md

 Make sure that every schema change is documented through a script that does this change, and brings it from `v1` to `v2` for example.

 * the data will all have the exact same structure, old and new
+* any structure changes that disagree with the data, will not be possible.
+You won't get errors down the line, you'll see them immediately
-* the history of the schema changes is recorded in git
+* the history of the schema changes is recorded in version control
+* you can trust the data that is constrained to a schema.
+There are no surprises

 You don't even have to do any of this manually, and likely you don't even have to write a single line of SQL.
 With modern ORMs, you just focus on the code.